marcozecchini/marcozecchini.github.io/content/Teaching/Bioinformatics/Tutorial/Exercises/Weighted DNA Fragment Selection - GUIDED.md

 ---
-title: ANSWERS -  Weighted DNA Fragment Selection
+title: Weighted DNA Fragment Selection - GUIDED
 draft: false
 tags:
   - teaching
 ---
+# Write the problem out - i.e., understand the problem
 ### **What is the problem?**

 We have several DNA fragments, each with a **start**, **end**, and **quality score**.